About MindScope

 -

-Personal Interests: Kimberley enjoys making and listening to music, reading, doing puzzles, playing netball, and spending time with her son and husband.
+Personal Interests: Kimberley enjoys making and listening to music, reading, doing puzzles, and playing netball.

 Steph Schneider